 Matterhorn Glacier Paradise is also home to the aptly named Glacier Palace.
 Situated within an actual glacier, you can catch a lift that travels 15 metres down into the icy depths and enter a fairytale world of ice sculptures and ice crystals.
 There’s even an ice toboggan ride inside.

-Elsewhere, there’s a cinema, a restaurant with a souvenir shop, and that all-important observation deck, as well as a snow park where you can enjoy activities like snow tubing (year round except 12 to 31 October, 2020).
+Elsewhere, there’s a cinema, a restaurant with a souvenir shop, and that all-important observation deck, as well as a snow park where you can enjoy activities like snow tubing (year round except for about three weeks in October).

 Hotels at Matterhorn Glacier Paradise